 This information about acquiring sandbags for use in the event of flooding has been provided in partnership with the district councils within Worcestershire and Herefordshire Council.

-Below are two links, one for Herefordshire and one for Worcestershire, that will lead you to documents that detail information on sandbags for every council in the two counties - county, district and parish - on who to contact, the location of collection points and any other information.
+Below are two links, one for Herefordshire and one for Worcestershire, that will lead you to documents that detail information on sandbags for the two counties.

 The disposal of sandbags

 Sandbags that have been used during flooding need to be disposed of properly because they could still contain contaminants left behind by polluted flood water.
 There is no local council service for the disposal of used sandbags, but they can be disposed of at your local household recycling centre; please refer to your local council website for more information.

 Manually filling, moving and placing sandbags is physically demanding.
 It may involve repeatedly lifting and carrying heavy loads and moving into awkward positions.
 Care should be taken to avoid injury.

 - Use gloves to protect hands from chemically-treated sandbags and contaminants in sand and floodwater

 - Wash your hands and face before eating or drinking

 - Use safety glasses, particularly on dry and windy days and when working with automated equipment

 - Use waterproof gear if working in floodwater or rainwater